rafiddewan/BudgetApp/README.md

 - Add the new item to the UI
 - Calculate the budget
 - Update the UI of the budget

+## Other things to do
+- Click on the remove button to remove the item from the list
+    - Add event handler
+    - Delete the item to the UI
+- Re-calculate budget
+- Update UI

 ## Modules
 - Model